Farmington Bank: Initial public offering

 On June 29, 2011, shares of Farmington Bank began trading on NASDAQ under the symbol FBNK.
 Farmington Bank was invited to ring the NASDAQ closing bell on October 12, 2011 to celebrate becoming a public company.

 Expansion outside of Connecticut

 In September 2014, Farmington Bank announced plans to enter western Massachusetts with the establishment of a commercial lending office and two de novo hub branches in West Springfield, Massachusetts and East Longmeadow, Massachusetts.

 Acquisition

 In July 2018, People's United Bank, based in Bridgeport, Connecticut, announced that it had agreed to buy Farmington Bank in an all-stock deal for $544 million.
 Both its board and that of Farmington Bank's parent, First Connecticut Bankcorp, Inc., had approved the deal, which was expected to result in branch closures.

 Post-Acquisition Activity

 Following the merger, People's United bank sold a Farmington office it had acquired through the acquisition of Farmington Bank for $340,000 in November 2020.

+Farmington Bank Community Foundation

+During the company's 2018 acquisition, the FSB (Farmington Savings Bank) Foundation was incorporated and established as a private, independent charitable foundation.
+Its stated goal is to continue the legacy of the Farmington Savings Bank by supporting improved economic viability and the well-being of residents in the original area of the bank.
+Since its incorporation in 2018, the foundation has distributed nearly $4.5 million in grants.